Cubature methods to solve BSDEs: Error expansion and complexity control

 \subsubsection{Complexity reduction}

 With the above error expansion at hand, one can implement a Romberg-Richardson method to increase the precision of the approximation profiting from the regularity of the value function $u$.
-This is done by using an order $1$ method, here a modified Euler scheme, which is found often to be easier to implement that a high order scheme and may exhibit also better numerical stability property (see \cite{chassagneux_numerical_2015} for a study of numerical stability in the case of BSDEs approximation).
+This is done by using an order $1$ method, here a modified Euler scheme, which is often easier to implement than a high order scheme and may exhibit better numerical stability properties (see \cite{chassagneux_numerical_2015} for a study of numerical stability in the case of BSDEs approximation).
 With an increased precision, one can hope to lower the numerical complexity of the method.
 However, this is not the case here if one simply uses the cubature tree to compute the conditional expectation.

 Indeed, the main drawback of the cubature method is its complexity growth with respect to the number of time discretization steps on the approximation.
 In the case of approximation of expectations, complexity can be controlled using reduction techniques as high order recombination \cite{litterer_high_2012} and TBBA (Tree Based Branching Algorithm) \cite{crisan_minimal_2002}.